By Marcin Wojtyczka

 - Contact the authorities (by phone on 112 or by radio on VHF channel 16)

-- After a while check operation of the rudder, and if necessary, request assistance from the authorities through VHF channel 16 or phone on 112
+- After a while check operation of the rudder, and if necessary, request assistance from the authorities through VHF channel 16 or phone 112

 - Make notes of the interaction, record the date/time and your position